QuietCoderBoi/FortiAnalyzer-Safeguarding-Reports/README.md

-Disclaimer: These reports are not supported by Fortinet and are maintained in my spare time.
-I do my best to keep them up-to-date but changes may be slow.
+_**Disclaimer: These reports are not supported by Fortinet and are maintained in my spare time.
+I do my best to keep them up-to-date but changes may be slow.**_

 ---

-# FortiAnalyzer-Safeguarding-Reports
+# FortiAnalyzer Safeguarding Reports
 ## Overview
 The changes made to the regulations for Keeping Children Safe In Education (KCSIE) in June 2023 were officially enforced in September 2023, requiring educational establishments to put more detailed filtering and monitoring solutions in place.
 This has led to many establishments using FortiAnalyzer as a reporting tool spending time/money customising the default safeguarding reports, creating custom reports or looking towards safeguarding specific products that have to run in tandem with FortiAnalyzer.